-47. Colleges must use the template provided to report agreed/committed activity.
-This reporting process will ensure that both SFC and the Scottish Government are able to evidence the level of employer demand in each college region and that the activity delivered meets the needs of levy-payers and addresses Scottish Government priorities.
+52. Colleges must use the template provided to report agreed/committed activity.
+This reporting process will ensure that both SFC and the Scottish Government are able to evidence the level of employer demand in each college region and that the activity delivered meets the needs of Levy-payers and addresses SFC and Scottish Government priorities.
+Colleges are required to report separately on activity funded through both 2019-20 and 2020-21 FWDF allocations.

-- 48. Colleges are required to report to SFC every two months at the end of September 2019, November 2019, January 2020, March 2020, May 2020 and a final report at the end of July 2020.
-The report should identify all agreed/committed training to date and should advise of any projected underspend by 31 January 2020 to enable SFC to redistribute funding to other regional colleges or strategic bodies where there is evidence of unmet demand. - 49.
-The reporting template (shown in Annex C) must be completed and updated on an ongoing basis and submitted to the SFC mailbox fwdf@sfc.ac.uk by the required reporting date.
-The reporting template should record when training has been agreed or committed with the employer. - 50.
+- 53. Colleges are required to report to SFC every two months at the end of September 2020, November 2020, January 2021, March 2021, May 2021 and a final report at the end of July 2021.
+Reports should identify all agreed/committed training to date and should advise of any projected underspend by 31 January 2021 to enable SFC to redistribute funding to other colleges where there is evidence of unmet demand. - 54.
+The reporting template (shown in Annex C) must be completed and updated on an ongoing basis and submitted to the SFC FWDF mailbox fwdf@sfc.ac.uk by the required reporting date.
+The reporting template should record when training has been agreed or committed with the Levy-payer.
+Colleges are asked to submit a separate reporting template for both 2019-20 and 2020-21. - 55.
 SFC and the Scottish Government are also interested in monitoring unmet demand.
-If any college is unable to meet the demand from levy-payers due to a shortage of funds, they should develop a waiting list and this information should be reported back to SFC on the reporting template provided (Annex C). - 51.
-In order to develop an evidence base which captures information about employer requirements and the ability of the college sector to meet them in a responsive and agile manner, colleges should retain employer application information for the purpose of ongoing and future reporting to SFC and the Scottish Government.
+If any college is unable to meet the demand from Levy-payers due to a shortage of funds, they should develop a waiting list and this information should be reported back to SFC on the reporting template provided (Annex C). - 56.
+In order to develop an evidence base which captures information about Levy-payer requirements and the ability of the college sector to meet them in a responsive and agile manner, colleges should retain employer application information for the purpose of ongoing and future reporting to SFC and the Scottish Government.